DariahBE/LATTE_connector/readme.md

 ## Installation
 - Requires an active Python installation.
 - Download the LATTE connector to a folder on the same machine you run the LATTE web app.
-- Install a virtual environrment in a dedicated folder by using from a PowerShell window:
+- Install a virtual environment in a dedicated folder by using from a PowerShell window:
     `python -m venv . `
 - Activate this new virtual environment by typin `.\Scripts\activate` from within the same PowerShell window.
 The name of the folder you're in should show up in PowerShell.
 - In this folder copy the content you downloaded from the GitHub page.